7 Manicure Tips I Learned From NYC's Most Knowledgeable Nail Expert

 How to paint your nails seamlessly

 Gone are the days of narrow nail polish brushes.
-Now, most nail brands will opt for wider, flatter nail brushes, which takes the chore out of painting your nails.
-"Paint the left side, the right side, and the free edge [on the tip of the nail] and you’re there," says Kandalec.
-"Polishing the free edge finishes everything and seals the color onto the nail."
-In fact, she pays close attention to the free edge all the way through, from base coat to color and topcoat.
+Now, most nail brands will opt for wider, flatter nail brushes, which take the chore out of painting your nails.
+"Paint the left side, the right side, and the free edge [on the tip of the nail] and you’re there," says Julie.
+"Polishing the free edge finishes everything and seals the colour onto the nail."
+In fact, she pays close attention to the free edge all the way through, from base coat to colour and topcoat.

 How to make regular nail polish look professional and expensive

 A gel effect top coat can make any manicure look professional.
-"Gel-like top coats make the nail appear slightly thicker so you have more of an apex," says Kandalec.
+"Gel-like top coats make the nail appear slightly thicker so you have more of an apex," says Julie.
 But there's another way to make your at-home manicure look expensive: Ditch the Q-tip cleanup method.
 "I don't think I've ever used a Q-tip," she says.
 "The cotton just ends up everywhere."
-Instead, Kandalec cleans up any mistakes using an angled eyeliner brush (which she says is stiffer and more precise) dipped into 100% acetone.
-"Anything less," she says, "and you're not going to get that really crisp, clean line."
+Instead, Julie cleans up any mistakes using an angled eyeliner brush (which she says is stiffer and more precise) dipped into 100% acetone.
+"Anything less," she says, "and you're not going to get that really crisp, clean line".

 Advertisement